AxdeKlerk/Praise-The-Loud/Testing.md

 **Notes**

 The delete confirmation popup initially failed to appear after static files were moved to a global directory.
-This was resolved by fixing the path to `script.js` in `base.html` using `{% static %}` and confirming the file was being loaded by checking for a `console.log()` message in the browser console.
+This was resolved by fixing the path to *'scripts.js'* in *'base.html'* using *'{% static %}'* and confirming the file was being loaded by checking for a *'console.log'* message in the browser console.

 **Screenshots**